craigprotzel/Mashups/README.md

 Course Goals
 ------------

-* Develop an understanding of front-end web development and the roles of client-side technologies, specifically HTML, CSS, Javascript, and public web APIs.
+* Develop an understanding of client-side (front-end) web development and the roles of client-side technologies, specifically HTML, CSS, Javascript, and public web APIs.
-* Develop a basic understanding of Javascript and the world of open source (client-side) Javascript libraries
+* Develop a basic understanding of Javascript along with the ecosystem of open source client-side Javascript libraries
 * Learn how to work with a variety of data-serving public web APIs
-* Learn how to create web pages in modern browsers that leverage data from web services via public web APIs
+* Learn how to create web pages in modern browsers that leverage data and services from public web APIs
-* Gain exposure to server-side web development
+* Gain exposure to server-side (back-end) web development and data storage
-* Be empowered to produce compelling single page web experiences
+* Become empowered to produce compelling well-designed single page web experiences

 Course Requirements
 -------------------

-* Sign up for class email list - [ITP Mashups Google Group](https://groups.google.com/forum/#!forum/itp-mashups)
 * Attend all classes, no more than 2 absences allowed
 * Arrive on time to the start of class or office hour appointment
 * Complete all homework exercises and assignments on time
 * Post homework exercises and assignments to your blog at least one hour prior to class
 * Participate in class through presentations, discussion, questions, and feedback
 * Respect fellow students' work, questions, and comments
-* Communicate with me if you need to miss class, would like extra help, or schedule additional office hours
+* Communicate with me if you have any questions, would like extra help, or need additional office hours
+* Email **in advance** if you need to miss class or (re)schedule office hours

 Grading